 When you invest in a home elevator, you add value to your home.
 That also means you’ll want to be sure to protect that investment.
 Registering your elevator and signing up for a service agreement after your warranty has expired are proactive steps you can ensure your elevator’s continued, safe operation despite harsh weather conditions.

 You may want to purchase a maintenance plan after your warranty has expired.
-We strongly encourage all customers to select the Preferred or Standard Diagnostic Private Residence plan.
+We strongly encourage all customers to select a maintenance plan for their home elevator.

 - Safety: Knowing your home elevator has been recently serviced allows you to feel confident about safety.